 Tax Managed Strategy 25

 As more and more corporations invest their retained earnings directly in various investment vehicles such as mutual funds and publicly traded securities, the value of their portfolio continues to grow.
-And as business owners build their corporation’s portfolio, they may also want to give back while taking advantage of the tax benefits of donating investment funds to charity.⁵ However, what many business owners may not know is that where corporate investments have increased in value, a corporate donation in-kind results in a more favourable tax consequence than selling the investment and donating the cash.
+And as business owners build their corporation’s portfolio, they may also want to give back while taking advantage of the tax benefits of donating investment funds to charity.1 However, what many business owners may not know is that where corporate investments have increased in value, a corporate donation in kind results in a more favourable tax consequence than selling the investment and donating the cash.
 Let’s take a look at why this is the case and how the numbers stack up.

 Taking into consideration both the corporate tax (net of the refundable tax portion) and personal taxes, a total of $3,016 of taxes will be paid where the investment is sold and the cash subsequently donated versus no tax in the case of an in-kind donation.
 Thus, the total net tax savings of making an in-kind donation versus selling the investment and donating the proceeds is $3,016 in taxes paid at both the corporate and personal level.

-- Avoid triggering capital gains on the donated amount.
+- Avoid triggering capital gains on the donated amount

-- Increase its CDA by 100 per cent of the non-taxable portion of the capital gain which can be paid out tax-free.
+- Increase its CDA by 100 per cent of the non-taxable portion of the capital gain, which can be paid out tax-free

-Corporations who are:
+Corporations that are:

 - Planning to donate to charity and give back to their community

-- Looking for more flexibility in terms of how and when they donate
+- Looking for more flexibility in terms of how and when they donate.

 To take advantage of the tax savings associated with in-kind corporate donating:

-- Work with the registered charity of your choice to donate an investment in-kind
+- Work with the registered charity of your choice to donate an investment in kind.